aidan-le-beard/Python-CGI-POST-and-Unobtrusive-JavaScript/README.md

 ## You do NOT have permission to use this code for any commercial purposes without speaking to me to work out a deal.

 A small HTML website with a form and a button that POSTs information from the form's fields to the server using a Python CGI Script, with the information being retrieved from fields using JavaScript.
-The Python file saves the input information in to a .txt file and displays it in the HTML.
+The Python file saves the input information into a .txt file and displays it in the HTML.

 ### To execute on Windows:

-Run the website on a server such as Apache, placing the Assignment_5.py file in to the cgi-bin folder.
+Run the website on a server such as Apache, placing the Assignment_5.py file into the cgi-bin folder.

 ### Sample Output: